 Are you interested in helping with this initiative?
 Feel free to contact Meghan Slaght, to be a part of the working group that is moving this initiative forward.

 Short-Term Project – Support existing programs, events, and activities that help connect Opportunity Youth to the services they need

 Flint & Genesee County are home to many important programs, events, and activities that serve the opportunity youth population.
 The group has decided to focus promotion efforts on pre-employment training and job fairs or employment opportunities for 2017.
 As such, a schedule of training workshops and job fairs is under development.
-If your organization offers training or has an upcoming job opportunity for a young person that you would like promoted, contact Kristina Johnston.
+If your organization offers training or has an upcoming job opportunity for a young person that you would like promoted, contact Meghan Slaght.

 The Events & Activities team has developed a two-pronged approach to recruitment that includes both accessing hard-to-reach young people, as well as attracting employers in need of workers.

 In an effort to reach young people who are often disconnected from traditional marketing forums and reluctant to participate in workshops and job fairs, the Coalition is partnering with WOW Outreach to develop “Street Teams” that canvas target neighborhoods and find opportunity youth “where they are.”
 In addition to their promotion efforts, these teams (which will consist of trusted young people) will develop relationships, bridge gaps between the audience and service-providers, and identify barriers to participation that organizers can help overcome.